The foundations of azing were laid in Indonesia in 1990, when I tought myself programming on my parents' Bible translation PC...

 This year we'll release azing in steps, as each part matures.
 New features will first be made available to select pilot users, and as the features stabilize they will be published for the whole world.

-The Free Recipe Wikipedia
+The Free Checklist Wikipedia

-Our vision is a gigantic, free encyclopedia of recipes.
+Our vision is a gigantic, free encyclopedia of checklists.
 This will help both people in the developed world as well as the third world, who previously didn't have access to this kind of knowledge.
 This is the spirit of open source: Share knowledge, for free.

 I'm super psyched to be part of this - join us!